jaragont/orchestration-workshop/_pages/3-using-orms.md

 We indicate the name of the table by using the `__tablename__` class-level attribute.

-We declare the columns by adduing them as attributes along with a special type called [`Mapped`](https://docs.sqlalchemy.org/en/20/orm/internals.html#sqlalchemy.orm.Mapped).
+We declare the columns by adding them as attributes along with a special type called [`Mapped`](https://docs.sqlalchemy.org/en/20/orm/internals.html#sqlalchemy.orm.Mapped).
 The name of each attribute corresponds to the name of the column in the table.
 The datatype is inferred from the `Mapped` type, such as `int` becomes `INTEGER`, `str` becomes `VARCHAR`, etc. For example: `name: Mapped[str]` is the `name` column in the `customer` table of datatype `VARCHAR`.